Word Confusion: Oriel versus Oriole

 Oriels first became prevalent early in the 15th century and were a popular way of making the most of sunlight in a northern country such as Great Britain.
 They were often placed over gateways or entrances to manor houses and public buildings of the late Gothic and Tudor periods.
 They became popular again during the revivals of these styles in the 19th and early 20th centuries.

-First known use: 1768 from the medieval Latin oriolus (oriol in Old French), from the Latin aureolus, a diminutive of aureus meaning golden, from aurum meaning gold.
+The first known use was in 1768 from the medieval Latin oriolus (oriol in Old French), from the Latin aureolus, a diminutive of aureus meaning golden, from aurum meaning gold.

 Return to top